Shaheryarkhalid/DummyJson/README.md

 ```
 ### - Current Authenticated User
 * Authorization parameter in request must include Bearer followed by Authorization Token
-* Athorization token  will Provided as a return value from login(if Successful) or Refresh Token
+* Athorization token  will Provided as a return value from login(if Successful) or Refresh Token.

 Javasctipt(Fetch):
 ```
 const url = 'http://localhost:8080/auth/me';